Qiskit/documentation/style-guide.md

 ## Lists

 - When using bullet points or numbered lists, capitalize the first letter of the first word of each item
-- Use a period at the end of each item, or nothing at all (and be consistent within your document)
+- Use a period at the end of each item, or none of them (and be consistent within your document)

 ## Style and specific word usage